-Legoland California has certainly lived up to its famous legacy, and my kids have been playing with legos for years, we knew we needed to visit this intriguing amusement park.
+Legoland California has certainly lived up to its famous legacy, and my kids have been playing with Legos for years.
+We knew we needed to visit this intriguing amusement park.
 When we told people where we were going, some looked skeptical.

 More Than Piles of Lego

-It’s a whole new theme park experience geared to the youngest set often neglected by the traditional big amusement parks; one that allows families to interact, create and even power the rides themselves.
+It’s a whole new theme park experience geared to the youngest set, often neglected by the traditional big amusement parks.
+One that allows families to interact, create, and even power the rides themselves.
 (Legoland is aimed at kids age 2 to 12; though I’d recommend it primarily for the under 10-years crowd.)

-And while the trend in parks is to keep adding bigger, faster, scarier and higher-tech rides to attract crowds, Legoland prides itself on its laid-back image.
+And while the trend in parks is to keep adding bigger, faster, scarier, and higher-tech rides to attract crowds, Legoland prides itself on its laid-back image.
 The Technic Coaster is the fastest ride, with top speeds of 35 mph .
 (Compared to coasters that go up to 100 mph at other U.S. parks, this may seem too tame for kids over age 7.)

-Instead of screams of fear you’ll hear peals of laughter.
-And forget about sitting back and letting your kids just have fun; here parents get in the act and do most of the activities with their children, from pedaling around the Sky Cruiser, an elevated monorail, to pulling yourselves up on ropes 30 feet in the air and then taking a free fall down on the Kid Power Tower.
-(I was scared on the latter; my 4-year-old wasn’t!)
+Instead of screams of fear you’d hear peals of laughter at Legoland.
+And forget about sitting back and letting your kids just have fun.
+Here parents get in the act and do most of the activities with their children.
+Our favorite was pedaling around the Sky Cruiser, an elevated monorail.
+It has closed to much dismay, but there are many other interactive attractions.

 Legoland California has a Preschool Playground

 The youngest visitors will love the Village Green where Duplo (the larger sized bricks for tiny fingers) reigns.
-There, even babies can play in interactive fountains perfect for hot summer days, or spend hours in Playtown, a 13,000-square-foot Duplo playscape where they can climb, swing and crawl through a maze, farm, garage and toddler-size train.
+There, even babies can play in interactive fountains perfect for hot summer days, or spend hours in Playtown, a 13,000-square-foot Duplo playscape where they can climb, swing, and crawl through a maze, farm, garage and toddler-size train.

 Legoland = Two Days Worth of Fun

 Miniland is the real highlight of the park.
-There, toys, art, architecture and creativity meld and you can truly appreciate the ingenuity — and painstaking work — of the Lego designers.
+There, toys, art, architecture, and creativity meld and you can truly appreciate the ingenuity.
+And painstaking work — of the Lego designers.
 It took them five years and 32 million Lego bricks to create nine detailed areas of the United States in 1/20th Lilliputian scale.
-(The Empire State Building is still taller than mom and dad.)
+(The Empire State Building is still taller than Mom and Dad.)

 Complete with sound effects and moving parts, you’ll see an animated Lego Mardi Gras parade in New Orleans, cheering crowds greeting the president’s motorcade in Washington DC, windsurfers and bungee jumpers in Southern California, a working New England harbor, and window washers scaling a New York City skyscraper.

 It was nice to see kids jaded by video games and action-packed cartoons proclaiming everything “awesome.”
 After years of building their own creations out of Legos, my kids were amazed at what the professionals could create with a handful of the same stuff they’ve got at home.

-Legoland is a Park that Inspires Creativity
+Legoland is a Theme Park that Inspires Creativity

 My 9-year-old designed a ball-shooting robot programmed by new LEGO computer software and special chip-imbedded bricks, while his 4-year-old brother built a battery-powered windmill and racecar he got to race on a timed track.